From Prompt Optimization to Multi-Dimensional Credibility Evaluation: Enhancing Trustworthiness of Chinese LLM-Generated Liver MRI Reports -- with Preliminary Extension to Lung Cancer: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{epatic} space-occupying lesions, particularly hepatocellular carcinoma (HCC), are highly prevalent in China and pose a significant clinical challenge \cite{llovet2022immunotherapies,bruix2005management,VOGEL20221345}.
-Gadoxetate disodium (Gd-EOB-DTPA)-enhanced MRI has become an essential modality for lesion characterization, early detection, and surgical planning \cite{aoki2021higher,ye2024gd}.
-At the Department of Radiology, The First Affiliated Hospital of Army Medical University in Chongqing, China, the demand for liver-specific MRI examinations continues to increase, placing growing pressure on radiologists.
-The large volume and complexity of imaging data frequently lead to a decline in report quality, manifesting as vague terminology, inconsistent interpretations, and suboptimal standardization.
+\IEEEPARstart{H}{epatic} space-occupying lesions, particularly hepatocellular carcinoma (HCC), are highly prevalent in China and pose a substantial clinical challenge \cite{llovet2022immunotherapies,bruix2005management,VOGEL20221345}.
+Gadoxetate disodium (Gd-EOB-DTPA)-enhanced MRI has become an indispensable modality for lesion characterization, early detection, and surgical planning \cite{aoki2021higher,ye2024gd}.
+At the Department of Radiology, The First Affiliated Hospital of Army Medical University in Chongqing, China, the steadily increasing demand for liver-specific MRI examinations has placed mounting pressure on radiologists.
+The sheer volume and complexity of imaging data frequently compromise report quality, resulting in vague terminology, inconsistent interpretations, and suboptimal standardization.

-The rapid advancement of Chinese large language models (LLMs)—such as Kimi-K2, Qwen3, DeepSeek-V3, and ByteDance-Seed—has created new opportunities for radiology report generation in native-language clinical practice \cite{wu2025large,team2025kimi,yang2025qwen3,seed2025seed1,chen2025fuzzy}.
-These models exhibit strong capabilities in producing coherent, standardized, and stylistically consistent diagnostic narratives, while also facilitating quality control and radiologist training \cite{gaber2025evaluating,marrocchio2025will,sandmann2025benchmark,tordjman2025comparative}.
-Nevertheless, their performance in liver MRI reporting remains heterogeneous across tasks and institutions, and two major challenges persist:
+The rapid advancement of Chinese large language models (LLMs)—including Kimi-K2, Qwen3, DeepSeek-V3, and ByteDance-Seed—has opened new avenues for radiology report generation in native-language clinical practice \cite{wu2025large,team2025kimi,yang2025qwen3,seed2025seed1,chen2025fuzzy}.
+These models demonstrate strong capabilities in producing coherent, standardized, and stylistically consistent diagnostic narratives, while also supporting quality control and radiologist training \cite{gaber2025evaluating,marrocchio2025will,sandmann2025benchmark,tordjman2025comparative}.
+However, their performance in liver MRI reporting remains heterogeneous across tasks and institutions, leaving two major challenges unresolved: